tandasat/PgResarch/DisPG/README.md

 -----------------
 - Windows 8.1 x64 (ntoskrnl.exe versions: 17085, 17041, 16452)
 - Windows 7 SP1 x64
-- Windows Vista SP2 x64
+- Windows Vista SP2 x64 (See the note below)
-- Windows XP SP2 x64
+- Windows XP SP2 x64 (See the note below)

+Note that due to the fact that recent WDK and Visual Studio no longer support drivers targeting Windows Vista and older, the compiled driver file through Visual Studio may not work properly.
+Try the revision 6f35952 as the last verified version for those platforms.
+Building of the revision will require old Visual Studio and WDK and is not supported by the author anymore, however.

 License